ryanklee/think-taink/docs/implementation_plan.md

    c.
 Create tools for analyzing and visualizing agent interaction networks
    d.
 Develop a module for simulating complex, dynamic environments
    e.
 Implement a system for long-term learning and adaptation in AI agents
+   f.
+Create a framework for modeling coevolutionary dynamics in multi-agent systems
+   g.
+Implement adaptive curriculum learning for balancing individual and collective learning
+   h.
+Develop multi-agent deep reinforcement learning methods for adaptive control strategies

 10. Enhance Reproducibility and Collaboration:
     a.
 Implement a version control system for experiments and results
     b.
 Develop a mechanism for sharing and replicating experiments across different instances
     c.
 Create a collaborative workspace for researchers to work on experiments together
     d.
 Implement a system for tracking and citing experiment configurations and results
+    e.
+Develop tools for ensuring reproducibility in complex multi-agent experiments
+    f.
+Create guidelines for documenting and sharing emergent behaviors in experiments

-Progress: 25% (Core concepts refined, detailed planning for key components underway, initial implementation of some advanced features begun)
+Progress: 30% (Core concepts refined, detailed planning for key components underway, initial implementation of advanced features progressing, integration of new research insights ongoing)

 Note: This plan continues to focus on domain model refinement and documentation development, incorporating DDD principles and UML concepts.
 Implementation work should proceed incrementally, with regular reviews to ensure alignment with the evolving domain model.
 The plan will be updated regularly as we incorporate new research insights and refine our understanding of the domain.
+Special attention will be given to integrating emerging research in multi-agent systems, swarm intelligence, and ethical AI considerations.